dovetailworld/terraform-aws-account-setup/README.md

 - Cloud trail enabled;
 - IAM password policy compliance.

-In addition the module is able to create the necessary resources to enable CloudWatch cross-account observability (oam), theis feature is disabled by default.
+In addition this module is able to create the necessary resources to enable CloudWatch cross-account observability (oam), this feature is disabled by default.
 Make sure you have an AWS account configured as monitoring account before enabling.
 More details can be found [here](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Cross-Account-Cross-Region.html).

 <sup>1</sup>Terraform does not allow passing unset value similar to `!Ref "AWS::NoValue"`.
 Due to this limitation only a single tag `tag1Key` can be passed as a parameter to to this module.
 If you require additional key-value pairs in your AWS config REQUIRED_TAGS rule, the module must be extended manually.